 RESOURCE QUANTITY, QUALITY, USE AND DISTRIBUTION

-In 2003, several decrees were passed to better protect water sources from contamination and regulate water use: (1) Décret N° 2003/793 du 15 juillet 2003, which set standards for tapping water sources); (2) Décret N° 2003-940 du 09 septembre 2003, which set stricter protection zones around water sources); (3) Décret N° 2003-943 du 09 septembre 2003, which established guidelines for water diversion); and (4) Décret N° 2003-941 du 09 septembre 2003, which addressed water access and monitoring of water for human consumption (USAID 2008a).
+Law N° 2015-003, the Environmental Charter Law, sets out Madagascar’s environmental policy.
+Law N° 2014-042 governs the rehabilitation, management, maintenance, and the preservation of irrigation networks.
+In 2003, several decrees were passed to better protect water sources from contamination and regulate water use: (1) Décret N° 2003/793 du 15 juillet 2003 (set standards for tapping water sources); (2) Décret N° 2003-940 du 09 septembre 2003 (set stricter protection zones around water sources); (3) Décret N° 2003-943 du 09 septembre 2003 (established guidelines for water diversion); and (4) Décret N° 2003-941 du 09 septembre 2003 (addressed water access and monitoring of water for human consumption) (FAO 2016; USAID 2014).

 GOVERNMENT ADMINISTRATION AND INSTITUTIONS